Herman2201/backend-project-lvl1/README.md

 ### <center>Demonstration игры brain-calc</center>

  In this game, you will need to solve a mathematical example, all numbers and mathematical operators will be random.
-Stay vigilant, there are operators in the game"+, -, *". :D
+Stay vigilant, there are operators in the game "+, -, *". :D

 [![asciicast](https://asciinema.org/a/I7dlL1Sfb5zFN1IrQLtl5Thbm.svg)](https://asciinema.org/a/I7dlL1Sfb5zFN1IrQLtl5Thbm)
 ---